hkarl/org-juslides/README.md

 ## Installation

 Load ox-juslides.el into emacs and evaluate it.
-This provides a new backend to org-mode, via which you can produce
+Or set it up for auto-loading.

 ## Usage

+- Evaluating ox-juslides provides a new backend to org-mode
+- This backend allows you to produce  iPython / Jupyter ~.ipynb~ Notebook files
+- Load these notebook files using ~jupyter notebook bla.ipynb~
+- To display as slides, you need to have RISE installed.
+Follow instructions there to display the slide set (easy once set up correctly)

+## Writing useful org files for exporting

+Basically, look at file:test.org ; it has extensive examples with comments.

 - First-level headings define Sections in the document; do not use them with content
 - Second-level headings define slides